fauna/faunadb-js/README.md

 Another way to import queries functions

 ```
-import { Now, Select, Var, FaunaObject } from 'faunadb/query'
+import { Now, Select, Var, FaunaObject, FaunaFunction } from 'faunadb/query'
-not that query.Object has been replated to FaunaObject
+query.Object has been replaced to FaunaObject
+query.Function has been replaced to FaunaFunction
 ```

 Or even more explicit (note: will be implemented in next PR)